Mathys Tel: Who is the Bayern Munich teenager with the best goals-per-minute ratio in Bundesliga history?

 From Sarcelles in the Paris suburbs, Tel played as a youngster for local clubs Villiers Le Bel, Paris FC, ASJ Aubervilliers and Montrouge FC as well as spending time at the famous Clairefontaine academy.
 A move west to Brittany then followed, and at the age of 15 he signed for Rennes in 2020.
 The flexible right-footed player was a centre-back when the switch was agreed, but he had begun moving further up the pitch by the time he arrived at his new club.
 His progress from there was rapid.
 In August 2021, Tel became the youngest player ever to line out for Rennes when he came on for the final five minutes of their 1-1 draw at Brest.
 The 6'0" forward was just 16 years, three months and 19 days old when he made his competitive debut, and in total the teenager featured 10 times from the bench across all competitions in the 2021/22 campaign.

 Tel is already a high achiever at international level too.
-He has played for the France U18 team but in summer 2022 he led the France U17 side to victory at the European Championship in Israel.
-The recent Bayern arrival got three goals and an assist in the group stage before scoring in penalty shootout wins over Germany and Portugal.
+He has played for the France U21 team but in summer 2022 he led the France U17 side to victory at the European Championship in Israel.
+The now Bayern man got three goals and an assist in the group stage before scoring in penalty shootout wins over Germany and Portugal.
 He lifted the trophy as captain following a 2-1 success against the Netherlands in the final on 1 June.

-On 31 August 2022, Tel became Bayern's youngest-ever goalscorer when - at 17 years and 126 days old - he netted in his side's 5-0, DFB Cup triumph against Viktoria Cologne, beating the club's previous record holder, Jamal Musiala (17 years, 205 days).
+On 31 August 2022, Tel became Bayern's youngest-ever goalscorer when - at 17 years and 126 days old - he netted in his side's 5-0 DFB Cup triumph against Viktoria Cologne, beating the club's previous record holder, Jamal Musiala (17 years, 205 days).
 He followed that by making his full Bundesliga debut against VfB Stuttgart on 10 September, marking the occasion with his maiden top-flight goal.
-The Frenchman has started 2023/24 with three substitute strikes in six games, taking his Bundesliga tally to eight in 28 appearances, and hit his first UEFA Champions League goals against Manchester United and Copenhagen.
+The Frenchman started 2023/24 with five strikes in the first eight games of the season, and his Bundesliga tally now stands at nine in 42 appearances.
+He also hit his first UEFA Champions League goals against Manchester United and Copenhagen, with both strikes proving to be match-winners.

 Watch: All Mathys Tel's Bundesliga goals so far